anthonyjn08/HTML-CSS-Essentials-Portfolio-Project/README.md

 ![Career Achievements Lighthouse Desktop Report](docs/screenshots/career-achievements-page-desktop-lighthouse-report.jpg)

 * Scores were similar to home page score.
-* Best practice score brought down by an issue with an embedded youtube video which I was unfortunately unable to resolve, although for some reason this did not affect mobile score.
+* Best practice score brought down by an issue with an embedded youtube video which I was unfortunately unable to resolve.
+A quick google search hinted this could be a javascript issue which I unfortunately do not have knowledge of at this point.
+For some reason this did not affect mobile score.

 *Mobile Version*